 If you’ve documented your wishes to be an organ and tissue donor, your wishes must be honored whether or not others agree with your choice.
 (Florida Statutes § 765.512(b).)
 Nevertheless, to avoid confusion or delays, it’s important to tell others that you feel strongly about donating your organs.
 Consider discussing the matter with family members, your health care providers, your clergyperson if you have one, and close friends.

 These conversations are critical because if you don’t document your intention to be an organ donor, your next of kin will make the decision about whether or not to donate your organs.
 (See below.)

 Many medical schools and other institutions seek donations of whole bodies for research and instruction.
 You can make arrangements to donate your body to science by directly contacting an interested medical school or whole body donation organization.

 For more information about donating your body to science in Florida, you may contact one of the programs on this list of body donation programs in the United States.
-You can also contact a national whole body donation organization such as the Life Legacy Foundation.
+You can also contact a national whole body donation organization such as Science Care.

 If for any reason you feel strongly that you do not want to be an organ donor, you should put those wishes in writing.
 If you don’t, your family members may consent to the donation of your organs after your death.

 Write down your instructions in a signed, dated document -- perhaps in your health care power of attorney -- and be sure your family and health care providers know that you choose not to be an organ donor.
 If they have received notice of your wishes, they are legally barred from donating any part of your body.
 (Florida Statutes § § 765.512(3) and (4).)